-- The last day for which your premium has been paid. - When the Participating Employer fails to make the required premium payments. - When the Participating Employer cancels Coverage under the Program.
+- The last day for which your premium has been paid. - When the Participating Employer fails to make the required premium payments.
+Coverage will be suspended if monthly premium payments are thirty (30) days past duel and Coverage will be terminated if monthly premium payments are sixty (60)days past due. - When the Participating Employer cancels Coverage under the Program.